-- a registered easement over the subject site - (f) Environmental Protection and Biodiversity Conservation Act 1999 to have a significant impact on a matter of national environmental significance.
+The applicant is advised that referral may be required under the Environmental Protection and Biodiversity Conservation Act 1999 if the proposed activities are likely to have a significant impact on a matter of national environmental significance.
 Further information on these matters can be obtained from www.dcceew.gov.au.